tvtaerum/cGANs_housekeeping/README.md

 ### 1.  what is one way to recover from poor learning rates and/or slopes:

 As many experts in GAN will point out, setting learning rates and slopes are an art as much as a science.
-The stream provides one way of giving intial estimates second and third opportunities to continue towards convergence.
+The stream provides one way of giving intial estimates second and third opportunities in its slide towards convergence.
+While I can provide no theoretical basis for the process, it works more often than not.

 ### 2.  is there a way to restart a cGAN which has not completed convergence: